ari-kwapong/credit-risk-classification/README.md

 # credit-risk-classification

-In this section, we train a model through supervised learning and perfrom logistic regression.
+In this section, we train a model through supervised learning and perform logistic regression.

 Assisted by tutor (G. Perez)